maryamhgf/UTrello/README.md

 # UTrello
 UTrello (UT + Trello) + Unit Test

-This program is an implementation of an interface class for easily managing and handling a project (like add people, add assignments, create a list of tasks, create tasks, move tasks from a list to another, assign tasks, delete tasks, etc.).
+As its name suggests, this project is an implementation of project management applications such as Trello.
+It is an object-oriented design in c++ and handles different tasks, users, and lists by providing several features such as adding people, adding assignments, creating a list of tasks, creating tasks, moving tasks from a list to another, assigning tasks, deleting tasks, etc. Also, the logs of the added lists or completed tasks are stored.

-As its name suggests, It is somehow like what people do in Trello but tasks, users, and lists are just names!

-Also  history is recorded of which lists had added or was that successful or not, and....

-I used object orientation design in c++.

-main.cpp is a sample of using UTrello interface.
-List.cpp, List.hpp, Task.cpp, Task.hpp, User.cpp, User.hpp, UTrellointerface.cpp, and UTrellointerface.hpp contain the code of Utrello class. makefile is for attaching all this files together.
-The sampleout.txt file is the recorded file of what happened in main.cpp.
+In the main file (main.cpp), you can find a sample of how to use the UTrello interface.
+The object oriented implementation of the classes List, Task, User, and UTrelloInterface can be found in the following files: List.cpp, List.hpp, Task.cpp, Task.hpp, User.cpp, User.hpp, UTrellointerface.cpp, and UTrellointerface.hpp.
+For building the entire project, a makefile is provided.
+Finally, the logs are stored in the sampleout.txt file.

-This program was my assignment in the Advanced Programming course, University of Tehran, Fall 2019.
+This project is for my assignment in the Advanced Programming course, University of Tehran, Fall 2019.